-According to 2022 statistics, the average solar farm annual profit per acre is between $21,250 to $42,500.
+According to 2022 statistics, the average solar farm's annual profit per acre is between $21,250 to $42,500.

 The specific profit, of course, depends highly on the location of the land, the number of solar panels, and the amount of sunshine per season.

 - Dust and dirt on the panels

-- Inclement weather
+- Inclement Weather

 - Failure to properly maintain the array of panels

-Although the equipment may be on the high side to buy and install, there are government grants and loans out there today – and more on the way – to help offset these costs and put you on a profitable path.
+Although the equipment may be expensive to buy and install, there are government grants and loans today – and more on the way – to help offset these costs and put you on a profitable path.